signalogic/SigSRF_SDK/mediaTest_readme.md

 When using pcap files, "remote" IP addr and UDP port values refer to pcap source, and "local" values refer to pcap destination.

+<a name="mediaTestNotes"></a>
+## mediaTest Notes

+1) NB = Narrowband (8 kHz sampling rate), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
+2) Comparison results are bit-exact if the cmp command gives no messages
+3) The demo will store .wav files in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
+All generated .wav files can be played with Win Media or other player
+4) The demo stores EVS compressed bitstream files in ".cod" format, with a MIME header.
+This format is compatible with 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder, and vice versa you can take a 3GPP encoder generated .cod file and feed it to the mediaTest command line
+5) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
+They may be edited
+6) Transcoding in frame mode tests is not supported yet, will be added soon

+<a name="3GPPNotes"></a>
+## 3GPP Reference Code Notes

 <a name="Using3GPPDecoder"></a>
-## Using the 3GPP Decoder
+### Using the 3GPP Decoder

 *Note: The examples in this section assume you have downloaded the 3GPP reference code and installed somewhere on your system.*

-The 3GPP decoder can be used as the "gold standard" reference in several situaions.
+The 3GPP decoder can be used as the "gold standard" reference for debug and comparison in several situations.
 Below are a few examples.

 <a name="VerifyingEVSpcap"></a>
 ### Verifying an EVS pcap